barryam3/trivia/README.md

 say so myself), but I make no guarantees that they are now or will remain accurate.
 Feel free to use this app and my questions for whatever you like, just credit me.
 If you have a good time, I'd love to hear about it.

+Jeopardy on TV is a game of Answers and Questions i.e. the host says "The first USn President" and the contestant says "Who's Washington?"
+This app uses Questions and Answers terminology i.e. the strings called questions are displayed before the strings called answers.
+But there's no restrictions on the text, just "The first US President" would be the "question" and "Who's Washington" would be the "answer."

 ## Development